 HB 1045 Creating the evergreen basic income pilot program, would establish a pilot project to test the feasibility of a basic income program in Washington State.
 The pilot would provide a cash benefit to the participants equal to the monthly rent of an average two-bedroom housing unit in the county of residence.
 This project benefit would not supplant existing benefits.
 There are a number of eligibility requirements.
 The proposal stems from a DSHS feasibility study that was completed in June 2022.
-This bill ended in the House Appropriations Committee in 2023 and a public hearing in that committee was held on January 11 this year; but no executive session has yet been scheduled.
-Given the deadline of February 5 for cutoff from the Appropriations Committee, this bill has died.
+This bill ended in the House Appropriations Committee in 2023 and a public hearing in that committee was held on January 11 this year; but no executive session was scheduled.